The Rev. Canon J. Philip Ashey

 Director of the daniel leadership institute

 Bev is a native of the Washington, DC suburbs and graduated from the University of Maryland, College Park with a degree in Psychology.
-She and her husband, Greg, helped form, and were the first strategy coordinators of, Anglican Frontier Missions.
-She is the Director of the Daniel Leadership Institute and is a postulant in the Anglican Diocese of the Carolinas.
+She and her husband, Greg, helped form and were the first strategy coordinators of Anglican Frontier Missions.
+In her role with the AAC, she directs the Daniel Leadership Institute which encompasses the Lay Leadership Academy, the Clergy Leadership Academy, and the Bishops Leadership Academy.
 Additionally, she supports Canon Ashey in responsibilities related to the international Bishops Leadership Summit and the Anglican Legal Society.
-She and Greg are active in the ministries of Holy Trinity Anglican Church, Raleigh, and have three adult children and three grandchildren.
+She and Greg are active in the ministries of Holy Trinity Anglican Church, Raleigh, NC and have three adult children and three grandchildren.

 Director of Communications